National Climate Report - March 2014

 - March daily temperature extremes

 - The average temperature for the contiguous U.S. during March was 40.5°F, 1.0°F below the 20th century average.
 This was the 43rd coldest March on record, and the coldest since 2002.

 - Great Lakes remaining frozen into early April.

 - Vermont had its coldest March on record, with a statewide temperature of 18.3°F, 8.9°F below average.
 The previous coldest March in Vermont occurred in 1916 when the monthly average temperature was 18.6°F.

 - Maine and New Hampshire each had their second coldest March on record, while Michigan and New York had their fifth coldest.
 Massachusetts and Wisconsin had their eighth coldest March, Connecticut its ninth coldest, and Pennsylvania its 10th coldest.

-- Most locations from the Rockies westward had above-average March temperatures.
-California had its ninth warmest March, with a statewide temperature 4.7°F above average.
+- Most locations from the California had its ninth warmest March, with a statewide temperature 4.7°F above average.
 No state was record warm for March.

 - Across the nation during March, there were five times as many record cold daily maximum and minimum temperatures (5822) as record warm daily maximum and minimum temperatures (1149).

 - Based on NOAA's Residential Energy Demand Temperature Index (REDTI), the contiguous U.S. temperature-related energy demand during March was 30 percent above average and the 26th highest in the 1895-2014 period of record.